muditsingal/dual_boot_management/README.md

 3. Now follow the same steps that you would to setup a normal dual boot system.
 Carefully select the external SSD as the partition for installing your Linux Distro.
 4. After your Linux installation is done, restart into the BIOS boot menu while ensuring that the external SSD is mounted to your system.
 5. Select the Linux distro that matches the name of your boot media.

-6. Congratulations!
+Congratulations!
 You can now work in your favourite linux distro without running out of space.
 This installation is very flexible and reliable.
 I have been using this setup as my daily dev environment for about a year now and haven't faced any issues.

+P.S.
+Thank you for reading the article.
+I am by no means an expert of dual booting systems, this is just what I have learned through my experiences.
+Feel free to share your thoughts on this article and if there're any errors in any of the above sections.